-- 30.1 The Board will follow best practice in enforcement including adoption of the best Regulation Principles and the Hampton Standards, namely, that its actions will be: proportional, accountable, consistent, transparent and targeted. - 30.2 Renfrewshire Council have appointed two Licensing Standards Officers (LSOs) (i) to investigate allegations of unlicensed activities, (ii) to ensure that licence conditions are complied with and (iii) to provide information, guidance and a mediation service.
+- 30.1 The Board will follow best practice in enforcement including adoption of the best Regulation Principles and the Hampton Standards, namely, that its actions will be: proportional, accountable, consistent, transparent and targeted. - 30.2 Renfrewshire Council have appointed Licensing Standards Officers (LSOs) (i) to investigate allegations of unlicensed activities, (ii) to ensure that licence conditions are complied with and (iii) to provide information, guidance and a mediation service.
 It is a mandatory condition of the Act that the LSOs are fully trained thus enabling them to carry out their functions efficiently.
-The LSOs will be members of the Renfrewshire Licensing Forum. - 30.3 The Act provides that Licensing Standards Officers' general functions include providing information and guidance; supervising compliance by licence holders with licensing legislation and their licence conditions and providing mediation.
+Renfrewshire Council currently employs five officers who hold the statutory appointment of Licensing Standards Officer and have satisfied the above training requirement.
+However, these officers also require to carry out Civic Government Licensing Enforcement and a range of other regulatory duties.
+The LSOs are members of the Renfrewshire Licensing Forum. - 30.3 The Act provides that Licensing Standards Officers' general functions include providing information and guidance; supervising compliance by licence holders with licensing legislation and their licence conditions and providing mediation.
 Premises covered by a premises licence are visited by Licensing Standards Officers for their compliance with licensing legislation and licence conditions.
-Where a premises licence has recently been issued, or where a variation (other than a minor variation) has been granted, Licensing Standards

-Officers will visit those premises as a priority to ensure compliance with the above requirements.
+Where a premises licence has recently been issued, or where a variation (other than a minor variation) has been granted, Licensing Standards Officers will visit those premises as a priority to ensure compliance with the above requirements.

 - 30.4 The Board recognises that, for members of the public who do not deal with the complexities of the licensing legislation on a daily basis, lodging objections or representations to a licence application (or an application for a review hearing) is likely to be a daunting experience.
 The Board also recognises that, for those people, the Licensing Standards Officers may be the first contact they have with the licensing authority.
 The role of Licensing Standards Officers is not to make applications, or objections, on behalf of members of the public, but they are available to offer appropriate support to all parties seeking to be involved in the Board's licensing processes.
-They will also be able to provide information as to application procedures and may be able to signpost members of the public to helpful resources, such as the Toolkit Resource published by Alcohol Focus Scotland. - 30.5 The Licensing Standards Officers may be contacted by email at enforcement.licensing.cs@renfrewshire.gov.uk and by telephone at 0141-618-7084.
+They will also be able to provide information as to application procedures and may be able to signpost members of the public to helpful resources, such as the Toolkit Resource published by Alcohol Focus Scotland (See Paragraph 14.2). - 30.5 The Licensing Standards Officers may be contacted by email at enforcement.licensing.cs@renfrewshire.gov.uk.
 Where issues are raised with the Licensing Standards Officers which do not relate wholly to licensing matters, the Licensing Standards Officers will be able to provide contact details for other Council Services who may be suitably placed to assist.

 - 30.6 Initially, it is anticipated that resources will be targeted towards high-risk premises and activities that require greater attention whilst a lighter touch will be provided in respect of low-risk premises which are well operated. - 30.7 The Board will liaise closely with its partners to assist licenceholders to comply with the law and the five licensing objectives it seeks to promote.
 Proportionate but firm action will be taken against those who commit offences.
 In particular the Board anticipates co-operation with the Police and to share information where appropriate in order to enhance the promotion of the five licensing objectives. - 30.8 When a matter is submitted to the Board by the Licensing Standards Officer, it is expected, except in the most serious cases, that attempts will already have been made through advice, mediation and negotiation to address the matter.

 It is, therefore, envisaged that very few such cases will need to be submitted to the Board.